ex-aws/ex_aws_s3/README.md

 ## Installation

-The package can be installed by adding `ex_aws_s3` to your list of dependencies in `mix.exs` along with `:ex_aws` and your preferred JSON codec / http client
+The package can be installed by adding `ex_aws_s3` to your list of dependencies in `mix.exs` along with `:ex_aws`, your preferred JSON codec / http client, and optionally `sweet_xml` to support operations like `list_objects` that require XML parsing.

 ```elixir
 def deps do